Policy and Basic Approach

-Our Company established “Human Rights Policy for the Group of Sumitomo Bakelite Co., Ltd.” to serve as a guideline for our group’s efforts to respect human rights in our Group's business activities.
-This policy has established in accordance with international standards on human rights such as the United Nations' “Guiding Principles on Business and Human Rights” and Japanese Government's “Guidelines on Respecting Human Rights in Responsible Supply Chains”.
-And this policy was approved by our Company's Board of Directors after passing through our Company's Sustainability Promotion Committee.
-From now on, our Group will “implement human rights due diligence" and “design and implement effective grievance mechanisms” as required by the afore-mentioned UN Guiding Principles and Japanese government guidelines, etc.
+Our Company established the “Human Rights Policy for the Group of Sumitomo Bakelite Co., Ltd.” on February 1, 2024 to serve as a guideline for our Group’s efforts to respect human rights in our Group’s business activities.
+This policy has been established in accordance with international standards on human rights such as the United Nations’ “Guiding Principles on Business and Human Rights” and the Japanese Government’s “Guidelines on Respecting Human Rights in Responsible Supply Chains”, and was approved by our Company’s Board of Directors after passing through our Company’s Sustainability Promotion Committee.

 1. Purpose